filament-zone/app/README.md

    - Select `repo` and `read:packages` scopes
    - Click on `Generate token`

-2. Add the Token to .npm
+2. Add the Token to .npmrc:

 - Replace ${GITHUB_TOKEN} with your generated token
+- Do not commit changes and do not push them to origin

 3. Install dependencies: